Two-Stage Learning of Stabilizing Neural Controllers via Zubov Sampling and Iterative Domain Expansion: Introduction

 \section{Introduction}

-Learning-based neural network control policies have demonstrated great potential in complex systems due to their high expressiveness~\citep{zhang2016learning,wang2020reinforcement,kaufmann2023champion,zhao2024applications}.
-However, the applications of these neural controllers in safety-critical real-world physical systems are of concern since they typically lack stability guarantees.
+Learning-based neural network control policies have demonstrated great potential in complex systems due to their high expressiveness~\citep{kaufmann2023champion,zhao2024applications}.
+However, the applications of these neural controllers in safety-critical real-world physical systems raise concerns since they typically lack stability guarantees.
 A promising method for quantifying safety is estimating the region of attraction (ROA), which refers to the set of initial states from which a system is guaranteed to converge to a desired equilibrium point.
-Computation of the ROA is often formulated as the search for an appropriate Lyapunov function satisfying algebraic conditions over its sub-level sets~\citep{lyapunov1992general,valmorbida2017region,ratschan2010providing}.
+The computation of the ROA is often formulated as the search for an appropriate Lyapunov function satisfying some algebraic conditions over its sublevel sets~\citep{lyapunov1992general,valmorbida2017region,ratschan2010providing}.
 Due to the highly complex and nonlinear nature of neural networks, searching for a Lyapunov function is not easy.
-Many existing works that are able to make stability guarantees about a system typically have some restrictions on the problem structure, for example, requiring linear or polynomial parameterizations of the system, where sum-of-squares technique~\citep{tedrake2010lqr,yang2023approximate,papachristodoulou2002construction,dai2023convex} can be applied.
-To address this limitation and enable certification for general nonlinear systems, many recent works explore data-driven methods to synthesize a neural certificate, such as Lyapunov functions~\citep{chang2019neural,dai2021lyapunov,zhou2022neural,wu2023neural, yang2024lyapunov, shi2024certified, liu2025physics}, Barrier Functions~\citep{ames2016control,robey2020learning,dai2023convex,dawson2022safe,liu2023safe,dawson2022learning}, and Contraction Metrics~\citep{tsukamoto2020neural,tsukamoto2020stochastic,tsukamoto2021theoretical,dawson2023safe,sun2021learning}, to certify the system's stability.
+Many existing works that are able to make stability guarantees about a system have some restrictions on the problem structure, for example, requiring linear or polynomial parameterizations of the system, where sum-of-squares technique~\citep{tedrake2010lqr,yang2023approximate,papachristodoulou2002construction,dai2023convex} can be applied.
+To enable certification for general nonlinear systems, many recent works explore data-driven methods to synthesize a neural certificate~\citep{dawson2023safe}, such as Lyapunov functions~\citep{chang2019neural,dai2021lyapunov,zhou2022neural,wu2023neural, yang2024lyapunov, shi2024certified, liu2025physics,serry2025safe,meng2025learning,liu2024tool}, barrier Functions~\citep{ames2016control,robey2020learning,dai2023convex,dawson2022safe,liu2023safe,dawson2022learning,jagtap2020control,jagtap2020formal}, and contraction metrics~\citep{tsukamoto2020neural,tsukamoto2020stochastic,tsukamoto2021theoretical,sun2021learning,li2025neural}, to certify the system's stability.